pearu/f2py/doc/developers_guide.rst

    number of lines and the first line could be returned as well as the last.
 At the moment the last line and the line number are returned.

+An `InternalSyntaxError` exception should be raised when it is known that there is a match and that a syntax error has occured but it is not possible to use the `FortranSyntaxError` exception as the line number information is not known (typically because the match is part of a line rather than a full line so the input to the associated match method is a string not a reader object).
+As mentioned earlier, this exception is subsequently picked up and re-raised as a `FortranSyntaxError` exception with line number information added.

 A `ValueError` exception is raised if an invalid standard is passed to the `create` method of the `ParserFactory` class.